Radiative corrections to decays of the 125 GeV Higgs boson in the complex Higgs triplet model: The complex Higgs triplet model

 We note that the CP-odd Higgs boson becomes massless in the $\mu\to0$ limit with nonzero $v_{\Delta}$.
 This is because the Higgs potential respects a global $\mathrm{U}(1)$ symmetry when $\mu=0$, in which case the CP-odd Higgs boson becomes an additional NG boson.

-The original seven parameters in the Higgs potential can be expressed in terms of the masses of the Higgs bosons and the mixing angles.
+The original eight parameters in the Higgs potential can be expressed in terms of the masses of the Higgs bosons and the mixing angles.
 The explicit relations are provided, for instance, in Ref.~\cite{Aoki:2012jj}.
-It is convenient to take $\lambda_{4}$ as an input parameter instead of the mixing angle $\alpha$, which is related by
+We choose the following parameters as inputs: